wattsUpJaz/100-days-of-code/log.md

 **Today's Progress**: Tackled the navigation server and made the enemies move around the house and into it when they capture the player.
 This [video by bitbrain](https://www.youtube.com/watch?v=_MTJ9Qz0gJk) was awesome.
 Fixed bug with spell casting (spell caster would stay open when the player was stunned).
 Figured out something that will work for lighting, and created a scene for the day-night cycle.
 Updated to-do list to stay focused.

 **Thoughts**: Progress was better today.
 I really avoid the things that are most important to do, usually because they are the most intimidating too.
 Writing them down really helped me jump into figuring them out.
-Found some good inspiration in Cult of the Lamb for art style (cute and creepy), and Arx Fatalis for spell casting.
+Found some good inspiration in Cult of the Lamb for art style (cute and creepy), and [Arx Fatalis](https://www.youtube.com/watch?v=Valmsq_Ku90) for spell casting.

+### Day 25: Friday - October 7, 2022

+**Today's Progress**: Fixed player light occluder to change when the player is stunned.
+Implemented day counter.
+Learned that the Godot editor highlights type-safe lines in green (I have a lot of not type safe lines).
+Researched shaders but didn't do anything with what I learned.
+Started implementing death state for enemies (need to finish tomorrow).
+Tried to add a tilemap layer for grasses that were y sorted.
+It didn't work.

+**Thoughts**: Started a lot of random stuff today, but didn't really complete much.
+I get distracted sooo easily.
+I really need to focus if I'm going to get this game looking decent in two weeks.